Concepting & Storyboarding

 Too far in

-This is why the visual representation of the exterior world, outside the church, must be done with a post-apocalyptic perspective.
+Right now – in the world we live in – it can be tempting to find a comforting place (sanctuary) and to blockade yourself inside the serene shelter.
+To go deeper and get truly stuck: there can be danger in going too far inside, retreating too far from the outside layers of existence (reality).
+This is why the visual representation of the exterior world, outside the church, could be done with a post-apocalyptic perspective.
 And it’s why the interior (sanctuary) can be represented in contrast to the outside world: it’s comforting and beautiful.
-And, it’s also why the lower levels, basement etc., must be represented as starkly harsh and without color/hue… it’s too deep.
+And it may be why the lower levels, basement etc., are starkly harsh and without color/hue… it’s too deep.

 \\ START: MOBILE ONLY CONTENT BELOW //